software-engineering-amsterdam/software-construction/2015-2016/README.md

 are well-documented on the web.
 Please use this information to fulfill the above requirements.

-The QLS languages does not feature expressions.
-But your experience in developing the QL language directly feeds into the design of QLS.

-### Time table for the lab assignment

-If you want to finish the lab assignment on time, you might want to stick to the following mile stones:

- - Week 06: Get development environment and parser generator up and running
- - Week 07: Grammar for QL + AST hierarchy.
- - Week 08: Type checker for QL + evaluator for expressions
- - Week 09: Rendering of GUI (Start grading part 1)
- - Week 10: Grammar for QLS + AST hierarchy
- - Week 11: Type checker for QLs + start of rendering.
- - Week 12: Rendering of QLS-styled GUIs (Start grading part 2)
- - Week 13: Additional grading + exam.
+### Grading

 There are two grading moments of the lab assignment (see above) which correspond to parts of the assignment:

-- Part 1 QL (Week 9): indicative grading as incentive for improvement.
+- Part 1 QL syntax + type checker (Week 9): indicative grading as incentive for improvement.

-- Part 2 QL + QLS (Week 12): we will review all the code and give a final grade.
+- Part 2 QL evaluator + rendering (Week 12): we will review all the code and give a final grade.

-Before we can review your code, your team has to have filled out the pre-assessment form.
+Before we can review your code, you have to have filled out the pre-assessment form.
 Links to the forms will be posted in due course.

 ### Honor's track

 The honor's track is a separate assignment for excellent students.
 This year's challenge is developing your own DSL.
 Talk to Tijs me if you're considering doing the Honor's track and discuss your ideas for a DSL.

-You will work in close collaboration with me (Tijs van der Storm).
-Depending on interest, you will work in a team, and implement a number language extensions (to be discussed).
+Depending on interest and size of the project, you will work in a team.

 ### What we look for when grading your code